November 2024

-The global sustainable finance market size accounted for USD 4,562.85 billion in 2022 and it is expected to hit around USD 29,111.04 billion by 2032, growing at a CAGR of 20.36% during the forecast period from 2023 to 2032.
+The global sustainable finance market size accounted for USD 6.61 trillion in 2024 and is predicted to reach around USD 38.19 trillion by 2034, growing at a solid CAGR of 19.2% during the forecast period from 2024 to 2034.

 The sustainable finance market also known as green finance is a financial ecosystem that strives to incorporate environmental, social, and governance (ESG) considerations into investment decisions.
 The primary objective of this market is to direct capital towards projects and businesses that promote sustainable development, combat climate change, safeguard natural resources, and have a positive impact on society.
 In the sustainable finance market, the trend is the increasing prominence of green bonds and sustainable debt instruments.
 These financial products are specifically earmarked to fund environmentally friendly initiatives, such as renewable energy projects, sustainable infrastructure developments, and conservation efforts.